MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/walkthrough-authenticate-web-services-using-oauth.md

 ## Configure the App ID URI in the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Server

-When [!INCLUDE[prod_short](../developer/includes/prod_short.md)] was registered in the Azure AD tenant, it was assigned an APP ID URI.
+When [!INCLUDE[prod_short](../developer/includes/prod_short.md)] was registered in the Microsoft Entra ID tenant, it was assigned an APP ID URI.
 For example, in this article, the APP ID URI is `https://mytenant.onmicrosoft.com/91ce5ad2-c339-46b3-831f-67e43c4c6abd`.

-If you haven't already done so, set the **Azure AD App ID URI** setting in the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Server instance configuration to the same value as the APP ID URI in Azure.
+If you haven't already done so, set the **Microsoft Entra ID App ID URI** setting in the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Server instance configuration to the same value as the APP ID URI in Azure.
 You can do this step by using the [!INCLUDE[admintool](../developer/includes/admintool.md)], [Set-NAVServerConfiguration cmdlet](/powershell/module/microsoft.dynamics.nav.management/set-navserverconfiguration) of the [!INCLUDE[adminshell](../developer/includes/admintool.md)], or by modifying the server instance CustomSettings.config file directly.
 For more information, see [Configuring Business Central Server](../administration/configure-server-instance.md).

 ## Expose a page as web service